 Disclosure documents pertaining to Financial Planning Hawaii’s asset-based service model are provided below.

-- J.W.Cole Advisers, Inc. SEC From ADV Part 2B - John H. Robinson Consumer Brochure
+- J.W.Cole Advisers, Inc. SEC From ADV Part 2B - John H. Robinson Consumer Disclosure Brochure 2018

 NOTE: FPH does NOT accept discretionary trading authority over any client accounts.